-- 1. Prevent Avoidable Epidemics; including prevention of naturally occurring outbreaks and intentional or accidental releases. - Prevent the emergence and spread of antimicrobial drug resistant organisms and emerging zoonotic diseases, and strengthen international regulatory frameworks governing food safety.
-Act to reduce the individual and institutional factors that enable antimicrobial resistance and the emergence of zoonotic disease threats, increase surveillance and early detection of antimicrobial resistant microorganisms and novel zoonotic diseases; measurably enhance antimicrobial stewardship; strengthen supply chains; promote safe practices in livestock production and the marketing of animals; and promote the appropriate and responsible use of antibiotics in all settings, including developing strategies with host countries to improve food safety. - Promote national biosafety and biosecurity systems.
-Promote the development of specific multisectoral approaches in countries and regions for managing biological materials to support diagnostic, research, and biosurveillance activities, including identifying, securing, safely monitoring, and storing dangerous pathogens in a minimal number of facilities while advancing global biosurveillance, and frameworks to advance safe and responsible conduct. - Reduce the number and magnitude of infectious disease outbreaks.
-Countries will have in place effective programs for vaccination against epidemic-prone diseases and nosocomial infection control.
+- Prevent the emergence and spread of antimicrobial drug resistant organisms and emerging zoonotic diseases and strengthen international regulatory frameworks governing food safety: Act to reduce the individual and institutional factors that enable antimicrobial resistance and the emergence of zoonotic disease threats, increase surveillance and early detection of antimicrobial-resistant microorganisms and novel zoonotic diseases; measurably enhance antimicrobial stewardship; strengthen supply chains; promote safe practices in livestock production and the marketing of animals; and promote the appropriate and responsible use of antibiotics in all settings, including developing strategies with host countries to improve food safety. - Promote national biosafety and biosecurity systems:

+Promote the development of specific multi-sectoral approaches in countries and regions for managing biological materials to support diagnostic, research, and biosurveillance activities, including identifying, securing, safely monitoring, and storing dangerous pathogens in a minimal number of facilities while advancing global biosurveillance, and frameworks to advance safe and responsible conduct. - Reduce the number and magnitude of infectious disease outbreaks.
+Countries will have in place effective programs for vaccination against epidemic-prone diseases and nosocomial infection control. - 2.
+Detect Threats Early: including detecting, characterizing, and transparently reporting emerging biological threats early, through real-time biosurveillance. - Launch, strengthen, and link global networks for real-time biosurveillance: Promote the establishment of monitoring systems that can predict and identify infectious disease threats; interoperable, networked information-sharing platforms and bioinformatic systems; and networks that link to regional disease detection hubs. - Strengthen the global norm of rapid, transparent reporting and sample sharing in the event of health emergencies of international concern: Strengthen capabilities for accurate and transparent reporting to the World Health